popdemtech/smartsite/walkthrough/2_Basics/5_2_env_vars_in_production.md

 [heroku empty config vars.png]

 Feel free to use the graphic interface to set environment variables.
-The `my-app` walkthrough details using Heroku's CLI to accomplish this task.
+The `smartsite` walkthrough details using Heroku's CLI to accomplish this task.

 ### Heroku Config Vars: Command-Line Interface
 The Heroku CLI allows developers to manage Heroku apps directly from the terminal.
 An app's config vars are accessible via the subcommand `config`.
 Issuing the command `heroku config --help` displays options for the subcommand.